marciovalim/marciovalim/README.md

 ### A passionate developer from Brazil

-- 🌱 I’m currently working with Flutter
+- 🌱 I’m currently working with Flutter and Firebase
+- 💬 Ask me about Clean Architecture Clean Code.
-- 📖 I'm currently learning Clean Architeture and TDD
+- 📖 I'm currently learning Test Driven Development
 - 📫 How to reach me: marciogsvalim@gmail.com

 ### Languages and Tools: